anonymousgrasshopper/dotfiles/WSL/README.md

 - Install [Vcxsrv](https://vcxsrv.com/) ([download link](https://vcxsrv.com/wp-content/uploads/2024/09/vcxsrv-64.1.17.2.0.installer.zip)).

 - Copy `fullscreen.xlaunch` into `C:\Program Files\Vcxsrv` (`window.xlaunch` can be also be used for a large window without titlebar; in this case, you may want to hide the taskbar in windows.
-On my machine it doesn't disappear completely though, causing display issues. `dvorak.xlaunch` maps your keyboard to the Programmer Dvorak keyboard layout.
-Modify `arch.ps1` according to your preference.).
+On my machine it doesn't disappear completely though, causing display issues. `dvorak.xlaunch` maps your keyboard to the Programmer Dvorak keyboard layout.).
-- Place `arch.ps1` on the Windows desktop.
+- Place `arch.vbs` or `dvorak.vbs` on the Windows desktop.
 - Place `startup.sh` in `~/.scripts`.

 - If you want audio support in WSL, [this link](https://www.reddit.com/r/bashonubuntuonwindows/comments/hrn1lz/wsl_sound_through_pulseaudio_solved/) explains how to setup PulseAudio for this purpose.